Li Po Chun United World College: Boarding and Pastoral Care

 All students attending the school, including those from Hong Kong, are required to board.
 The full student body of approximately 250 students live in 4 residential blocks, sharing rooms of four students, each representing four different nationalities.
-The entire full time teaching faculty also reside on campus, serving as tutors in addition to their teaching responsibilities.
-The school is further supported by 2 part time school counselors, 2 school nurses, and second-year students who have been trained in mental health to support their peers.
+The full-time teaching faculty reside on campus, where they serve as tutors alongside their teaching duties.
+The school's support staff includes 2 part-time school counselors and 2 school nurses.
+Additionally, second-year students receive training in mental health to assist their peers.

 Graduates

 Many graduates enroll in top universities around the world, with most students earning or qualifying for significant scholarships.
 46% of Li Po Chun UWC graduates go on to study in the United States, 27% in the United Kingdom, 12% in Hong Kong, 9% in Canada, 5% in Europe and 1% in Asia.
 Others choose to pursue "3rd year options" which can range from service to traveling, while others go straight into the workforce or return to their home countries for a gap year.

-Recent university destinations include Yale University, Columbia University, Cornell University, Wellesley College, University of Oxford, University of Cambridge, Science Po, University of Toronto etc.
+Recent university destinations include Yale University, Brown University, Columbia University, Cornell University, Wellesley College, University of Oxford, University of Cambridge, Sciences Po, University of Toronto etc.